JoeFu/alportal-document/docs/front-end/components-ui-admin.md

 The following is a visual screenshot of the modal:
 ![CreateStandardTask](../imgs/frontend/components/ui/admin/standard-tasks/CreateStandardTask.png)
 ### InlineStandardTaskStep
-This component creates and displays each Inline Standard Task Steps, integrating the [`EditInlineInput`](./components-input.md#editinlineinput) component to allow inline editing funtionality, an option to select and choose resources to be included in the task step using the [`ResourceSelector`](components-ui-user.md#resourceselector), [`ResourceUrlSelector`](components-ui-user.md#resourceurlselector) and [`SyntaqResourceSelector`](components-ui-user.md#syntaqresourceselector).
+This component creates and displays each Inline Standard Task Steps, integrating the [`EditInlineInput`](./components-input.md#editinlineinput) component to allow inline editing functionality, an option to select and choose resources to be included in the task step using the [`ResourceSelector`](components-ui-user.md#resourceselector), [`ResourceUrlSelector`](components-ui-user.md#resourceurlselector) and [`SyntaqResourceSelector`](components-ui-user.md#syntaqresourceselector).

 This component can be used as follows: